-"Member Earnout Units" means 10,000,000 Retained Holdings Units held by the Members at the Closing.
-For more details on the terms of such Member Earnout Units, see "Description of Securities-Authorized and Outstanding Stock".
+"Member Earnout Units" means the 10,000,000 Retained Biote Units held by the Members at the Closing.

 "Nasdaq Independent" means a person who shall qualify as an "independent director" as such term is defined under Nasdaq Stock Market Rule 5605(a)(2) (or any successor rule) and applicable SEC rules and regulations, as of (i) the time of the nomination of such director pursuant to Section 2.1 and (ii) the time of any vote, decision or recommendation made by such director as a member of the board.